HelpSeeker/CoubDownloader/README.md

 CoubDownloader is a simple script to download videos (called coubs) from [Coub](https://coub.com).

-## TO-DO

-Coub started to massively overhaul their database and API.
-Of course those changes aren't documented (why would you document API changes anyway?), so it will take a while to weed through all the changes.
-A few things I need to change are already clear though:

-- [ ] Remove video repair (all videos are now stored in a non-broken state)
-- [ ] Remove mobile option (they now come with a watermark as well) or make it replace med quality html5 downloads
-- [ ] Use high mobile audio, instead of med html5 audio (both CBR 128Kbps, but mobile comes in AAC instead of MP3)
-- [ ] Add shared option (video+audio already combined and audio always the right length)

-I also need to find out if they already overhauled all videos.
-Otherwise I need to keep the old approach for compatibility, until they're finished.

 ## coub.sh vs. coub.py

 Both versions are standalone scripts.
 You can use either and get the same functionality (with the exception of `--limit-rate` being exclusive to coub.sh and `--mobile` being exclusive to coub.py).